Minimum wage increase, other new Colorado laws to take effect in 2018

 Health care providers must disclose price

-The Colorado legislature is requiring health care providers in Colorado to disclose prices to the public starting in 2018.
+The Colorado Legislature is requiring health care providers to disclose prices to the public starting in 2018.

-The law also prohibits insurers, government agencies, or other entities, from penalizing the public, a provider, a facility, an employer or any other person, who pays directly for health care services.
+The law also prohibits insurers, government agencies or other entities from penalizing the public, a provider, a facility, an employer or any other person, who pays directly for health care services.

 Driver’s can contest license suspension for leaving accident scene

-This law will allow drivers who leave scene of serious accident to contest the suspension of their driver’s license.
-It would allow a probationary license to be issued for the purpose of driving for employment, education, or health.
+This law will allow drivers who leave the scene of a serious accident to contest the suspension of their driver’s license.

+It would allow a probationary license to be issued for the purpose of driving for employment, education or health.

-Other laws going into effect:
+Other laws going into effect

-HB17-1338: https://leg.colorado.gov/bills/hb17-1338 Municipal courts need to be made aware of persons detained on municipal holds within four hours.
-The bill also sets other requirements for handling municipal holds
+- Municipal courts need to be made aware of persons detained on municipal holds within four hours.
+The bill also sets other requirements for handling municipal holds.

-SB17-088: https://leg.colorado.gov/bills/sb17-088 Health insurers must develop standards for selecting health care providers for its network and tiering providers within a tiered network.
+- Health insurers must develop standards for selecting health care providers for its network and tiering providers within a tiered network.

-SB17-243: https://leg.colorado.gov/bills/sb17-243 Continues motorcycle operator safety training program, transfers operation to chief of the state patrol.
+- Continues motorcycle operator safety training program, transfers operation to chief of the Colorado State Patrol.